 The Marshall MID ANC's integrated microphone is mediocre at noise handling.
 In our SpNR test, they achieved a speech-to-noise ratio of about 14dB, indicating that this microphone is best suited for quiet environments and will struggle to separate speech from ambient noise even in moderately loud environments.

-These headphones do not have a dedicated app for added customization options.
+These headphones don't have a dedicated app for added customization options.

 They connect wirelessly via Bluetooth.
-Unfortunately, they can't pair simultaneously with multiple devices and do not have NFC support.
-On the upside, they're fairly easy to pair thanks to their great control scheme.
+Unfortunately, they can't pair simultaneously with multiple devices and don't have NFC support.
+On the upside, they're fairly easy to pair, thanks to their great control scheme.

-The Marshall MID ANC comes with a non-OS-specific audio cable with an in-line remote microphone that's compatible with the PS4 and the Xbox One.
-This gives them a secondary connection option in case you do not want to use Bluetooth.
+The Marshall MID ANC come with a non-OS-specific audio cable with an in-line remote microphone compatible with the PS4 and the Xbox One.
+This gives them a secondary connection option in case you don't want to use Bluetooth.

-These headphones do not have a base/dock.
-If you want a versatile headset with a base that you can also use wired, check out the SteelSeries Arctis 7.
+These headphones don't have a base/dock.
+If you want a versatile headset with a base that you can also use wired, check out the SteelSeries Arctis 7 2019 Edition Wireless.